History of rugby league: Rugby league's "Ashes"

-1910 to 1995

-Rugby league before and during the First World War
+Pre-war developments

 The early years of the 20th century also saw attempts to establish the game in Wales, with several teams being formed in the country.
 None of these ventures lasted long, however Wales remained a source of playing talent for rugby league.
 Over the years many hundreds of Welsh rugby union players "moved north" to the major English clubs, attracted by the opportunity to earn money playing rugby.
 (It was not until rugby union officially allowed professionalism, in the late 20th century that this supply of talent ceased.)

 The 1910 Great Britain Lions tour of Australia and New Zealand, the first ever, took place after the 1909–10 Northern Rugby Football Union season and featured a number of Welsh former rugby union internationals.
 Several Wallabies players changed codes to play against this touring team, which was anticipated to be one of the best sides ever to visit Australasia.

 In Australasia, the game centred around local, regional or statewide leagues, and there were no national competitions in either country until late in the 20th century.
 In both Australia and New Zealand, club championships were based on one set of home and away matches leading to a play-off, rather than the multiplicity of trophies available to British clubs.
 Rugby league quickly took over from rugby union as the most popular form of football in New South Wales and Queensland.
 The rest of the country was already dominated by Australian rules football.
 The amateur code still held sway in New Zealand, although the emergence of rugby league meant that it was no longer unrivalled in popularity.

 Sport in general suffered as a result of the First World War, and rugby league was no exception.
 In Britain, the government discouraged all professional sports, and the major competitions were abandoned.
 In Australia, the situation was slightly less serious, and rugby league continued.
 The rugby union authorities opted to suspend play throughout the war, and this decision is often cited as one of the prime reasons for the traditional dominance of rugby league over rugby union in Australia.